sklanier/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model is an interface to web pages.
+It's basically an API to the page, allowing programs to read and manipulate the page’s content, structure, and styles.

 2. What is an event?

+An HTML event is anything that happens on a page that can be reacted to with Javascript, such as page loads, button clicks, or content fields being populated.

 3. What is an event listener?

+An event listener is a piece of Javascript that can be attached to an HTML event element.
+The listener allows Javascript to then execute certain script upon the firing of the event.

 4. Why would we convert a NodeList into an Array?

+NodeLists cannot use Array Methods, like valueOf(), push(), pop(), or join().
+If we want to use these methods, we must first make an array using the NodeList.

 5. What is a component?

+A component is an encapsulated block of code.
+This means it is guarenteed to work in any situation it is used, and it can be copied and implemented in multiple projects.

 ### Git Set up